CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 A "Compound Object" describes an item that is made up of a set of digital files intended to be treated as one connected item in the collection site and displayed on a single Item page.

 Incorporating compound objects requires some additional conventions in your metadata spreadsheet.
-For full details on how to use the compound_object and multiple display templates, check out the [Compound Objects section]({{ '/docs/metadata/compound-objects/' | relative_url }}) of the docs.
+For full details on how to use the "compound_object", "multiple", and "image_comparison" display templates, check out the [Compound Objects section]({{ '/docs/metadata/compound-objects/' | relative_url }}) of the docs.

 </div>